Columbia, MO Wrongful Death Attorney

 Here are the key parties who can typically file a wrongful death claim in Missouri:

 - Surviving Spouse: The surviving spouse of the deceased person is usually the first person with the right to file a wrongful death claim in Missouri.
-If there is a surviving spouse, they generally have the exclusive right to bring the claim within the first 90 days after the death.
+If there is a surviving spouse, they generally have the exclusive right to bring the claim within the first 90 days after the death, making the timing of filing a critical factor in the process.

 - Personal Representative of the Estate: If there are no surviving spouses, children, or dependent parents, the personal representative of the deceased person's estate may file a wrongful death claim.
-This representative is typically named in the deceased person's will or appointed by the court.
+This representative is typically named in the deceased person's will or appointed by the court, and their involvement is fundamental in cases where more direct family members are unavailable.

 - Siblings and Other Relatives: In some cases, when there are no surviving spouses, children, parents, or a personal representative, Missouri law may allow siblings, other relatives, or individuals who were financially dependent on the deceased person to file a wrongful death claim.
-However, the rules governing this can be complex, and it's advisable to consult with an attorney in such cases.
+However, the rules governing this can be complex, and it's advisable to consult with a wrongful death attorney in Columbia to ensure that all potential claimants fully understand their position and rights.

 Our Columbia, MO wrongful death lawyer can help you file a claim for your loved one's estate if they died due to the negligence or wrongful act of another person or organization.
-We can help you seek compensation for your losses and ensure that the responsible party is held responsible for their actions.
+We can help you seek compensation for your losses and ensure that the responsible party is held accountable for their actions.
+Our team offers a personalized approach, ensuring that each family receives the dedicated attention and legal guidance necessary for navigating these difficult times.

-Contact us today at (888) 287-1046 to let our firm help you obtain the justice and compensation you and your family deserve.
+Contact us today at (888) 287-1046 to let our Columbia wrongful death law firm help you obtain the justice and compensation you and your family deserve.

 Our Testimonials